saishreenithikamal-sketch/machine_learning_proj_sai/README.md

 "I hated the film" → Negative ✅
 "The plot was not bad" → Positive ✅ (handled by negation preprocessing)

-🚀 How to Run
+How to Run
-# Install dependencies
+# install dependencies
 pip install pandas scikit-learn
 # Run the script
 python imdb_sentiment.py

-📘 Resources
+Resources
 Scikit-learn Logistic Regression
 Text Feature Extraction